 This Q & A entry applies to selected models only.
-See the online Specifications to find the type of your optical disc drive, and then Reading and Writing Optical Discs (page 39) to find about the supported disc media.
+See the online specifications to find out the type of your optical disc drive, and then Reading and Writing Optical Discs (page 40) to find out about the supported disc media.

 - □ Make sure your optical disc drive supports the Blu-ray Disc writing function.
-The CD-RW/DVD-ROM, DVD-ROM, and DVD±RW/±R DL/RAM drives do not support it. - D BD-R Disc media are not rewritable.
+The DVD±RW/±R DL/RAM drive does not support it. - D BD-R Disc media are not rewritable.
 You cannot add or erase data to or from the BD-R Disc media.